Editor’s note: this is an updated version of a story that first ran in 2014.

 The calculation of this credit can be complicated, even without disability issues to consider.
-For present purposes, be aware that there are provisions to guard against concurrent claims that are made for the disability amount, or the medical expense credit.
+For present purposes, be aware that there are provisions to guard against concurrent claims that are made for the disability amount or the medical expense credit.

-An individual may be able to claim certain amounts, notably the disability credit and the medical expense credit, transferred from a spouse, common-law partner or dependant.
+A person may be able to claim certain amounts, notably the disability credit and the medical expense credit, transferred from a spouse, common-law partner or dependant.

 Many goods and services used by persons with disabilities are not subject to GST or HST, whether by exemption or rebate.
 Here’s a list of what’s included:

 - most health care services;

 - personal care and supervision programs while a primary caregiver is working;

 - public sector recreational programs designed for persons with disabilities; and

 - medical devices, supplies and specially-equipped vehicles.